Negotiated Contract – GC at Risk

 RMR provides three estimates during the design phase to verify plans and specifications are tracking with the construction budget.
 The three estimates will be generated at the completion of each of the following design phases.

 - Final Construction Documents

 The first estimate is based on the schematic plans to establish a schedule of values and allowances for the project.
 With the schematics tracking the budget, plans will proceed to the next phase of design.

 When design development plans have been completed, RMR will again provide an estimate based on the current plans and discussions for the level of finish.
 The Owner, Architect and Contractor will review the current estimate and make changes accordingly.

-Once final Construction Documents are compete, RMR will bid out each of the items in the schedule of values with qualified sub contractors.
-When all bids have been received, the team will review the bids and select vendors’ bases on reputation, price, proposal, etc (buyout process).
-With all subcontractors being selected, the Contractor will generate a final estimate based on the total sum of selected sub contractors and negotiated FFP and lock the estimate as a Guaranteed Maximum Price (GMP) General Contractor at Risk contract.
+Once final Construction Documents are complete, RMR will bid out each of the items in the schedule of values with qualified sub contractors.
+When all bids have been received, the team will review the bids and select vendors’ based on reputation, price, proposal, etc (buyout process).
+With all subcontractors being selected, the Contractor will generate a final estimate based on the total sum of selected subcontractors and negotiated FFP and lock the estimate as a Guaranteed Maximum Price (GMP) General Contractor at Risk contract.

 All changes and modifications to the plans or specifications after the GMP contract is generated will be handled by the Change Order process.

 Under its cost-plus fixed rate or fee contracts, RMR charges clients for its costs plus negotiated rates based on its indirect costs.
 In negotiating a cost-plus fixed rate or fee contract, RMR estimates all recoverable direct and indirect costs and then adds a profit component, which is a percentage or total agreed fee of total recoverable costs to arrive at a total dollar estimate for the project.
 Find out more.